 Zygmunt Bauman was one of the world’s most distinguished and widely read social thinkers.
 His pioneering work on the Holocaust, the nature of ‘liquid modernity’, and the implications of consumer capitalism has been crucial in shaping our entire understanding of the way that societies and culture have developed in our contemporary world.
 The scope of his erudition and range of his writings, which have examined issues ranging from love, bureaucracy and religion to globalization and migration, have made his thought immensely influential in a whole range of disciplines, including sociology, politics, philosophy and cultural studies.
 Having fled Poland in the late 1960s due to an anti-Semitic purge, he worked at the University of Leeds from the 1970s and was Professor Emeritus of Sociology.
 He published many books with Polity, including Retrotopia, Modernity and the Holocaust and Liquid Modernity.
-Polity posthumously published Born Liquid (with Thomas Leoncini) and Sketches in the Theory of Culture, a text from the ’60s which was believed to have been lost, only to resurface decades later.
+Polity has posthumously published several titles by Bauman, including Making the Familiar Unfamiliar and Sketches in the Theory of Culture, a text from the ’60s which was believed to have been lost, only to resurface decades later.

 Polity published Izabela Wagner’s comprehensive intellectual biography of Bauman: Bauman: A Biography.